zwentt/zwen/teaching.md

 The X-bar and R chart helps you quickly see whether your process mean and standard deviation is stable (in control) or unstable (out of control).

 ### Process Analysis

 - <a href="http://wentoday.com/download/csufresno/om/flowchart_tool.html" target="_blank">Flow Chart Tool</a>
 A flowchart is a visual diagram, widely used in process analysis, design, and improvement, that represents the sequence of steps, decisions, and actions within a process using standardized symbols.

-- <a href="http://wentoday.com/download/csufresno/om/flowchart_tool.html" target="_blank">Flow Chart Tool</a>
-A flowchart is a visual diagram, widely used in process analysis, design, and improvement, that represents the sequence of steps, decisions, and actions within a process using standardized symbols.